Renee Montoya: Gotham Central

 Montoya is one of the main characters of Gotham Central, a comic book series about the Gotham City police department.
-Believing that the only way to have Montoya is to take everything away from her, Two-Face outs her as a lesbian to the public and frames her for murder.
+Believing that the only way to have Montoya is to take everything away from her, Two-Face publicly outs her as a lesbian and frames her for murder.
 He then kidnaps her, making it look like Montoya has escaped.
 Two-Face becomes more unstable and the two fight for control of his gun until Batman arrives to save them.
-Montoya is cleared of all charges and Two-Face returns to Arkham, but Montoya's personal life becomes chaotic, especially with her family: while her younger brother knows about and, to a limited extent, accepts her sexuality, her religious parents disown her.
+Montoya is cleared of all charges and Two-Face returns to Arkham, but her parents disown her.

-In the 2004–2005 "War Games" storyline, Montoya and Crispus Allen are ambushed by the Black Spider, and Allen shoots the villain.
-A corrupt crime scene investigator named Jim Corrigan steals and sells the bullet on the Internet, but the bullet is needed to prove that the shooting was self-defense.
+In the 2004–2005 "War Games" storyline, Montoya and Crispus Allen are ambushed by Black Spider, and Allen shoots the villain.
+Corrupt police officer Jim Corrigan steals and sells the bullet, which is needed to prove that the shooting was in self-defense.
 In her pursuit of the bullet, Montoya beats the name of the buyer out of Corrigan.
 Although Allen is cleared, Montoya becomes obsessed with exposing Corrigan.
 Allen tries to persuade Montoya to let it go, but Montoya refuses, so Allen investigates Corrigan independently.
 During his investigation, one of Allen's informants is murdered shortly before Allen himself is shot and killed by Corrigan.
 Montoya takes it upon herself to bring Corrigan to justice.
 Tracking him down, Montoya beats Corrigan's girlfriend unconscious and draws a gun on Corrigan.
 He begs for his life, and Montoya finds she cannot pull the trigger.
 Montoya quits the GCPD the next day, disgusted and broken.